 In a more recent study, researchers at University of Minnesota and Texas A&M University asked college students to eat.
 No problem getting volunteers, I imagine.
 Among the available snacks were the relatively healthful—nuts, raisins, granola bars—and the relatively indulgent—M&Ms, Reese’s Peanut Butter Cups, Hershey’s chocolate.

-A set of the study participants were asked to count the number of times they swallowed, using a clicker.
+A set of the study participants was asked to count the number of times they swallowed, using a clicker.
 Others were not asked to click.
 The result of clicking was that the indulgent snacks were enjoyed less, and the students felt less need to eat those snacks.

 So it seems the lesson for restaurateurs and other retailers is to realize that bringing close attention to consuming or using an indulgence makes it less attractive to the consumer.
 Be alert for the effects of shopper attention.